hieroglyphica/react-fluid-canvas/README.md

 The simulation config object is passed to the `FluidSimulation` component and can be overridden by the `config` prop.
 It contains the following fields:

+(For the full, annotated list of configuration options and recommended ranges see CONFIGURATION.md in the repo.)
 - SIM_RESOLUTION: The resolution of the simulation grid (default: 128).
 - DYE_RESOLUTION: The resolution of the dye grid (default: 1024).
 - DENSITY_DISSIPATION: The density dissipation rate (default: 0.97).